 As an estate taxation planning device, Joint Tenancy is not optimal.
 As the death of the first tenant, there may be little concern.
 Through the Unlimited Marital Deduction, the government lets spouses pass assets to one another at death estate tax-free.
 However, when the survivor dies, estate taxes can reduce the legacy the couple thought they were leaving behind.
 Why?
 At the death of the survivor, the value of the entire property is included in the survivor's estate.
 If the sum of all of the survivor's property is less than the amount that can be passed free of estate tax, this may not be a problem.
-This amount is \$5 million for federal tax purposes, indexed for inflation (this amount is temporarily doubled for years 2018-2025).
+This amount is \$5 million as adjusted for inflation for federal tax purposes, indexed for inflation (this amount is temporarily doubled to \$10 million as adjusted for inflation for years 2018-2025).
 However, many states have a separate state estate or inheritance tax which kicks in at a much lower level.